The Morris County Regional Vaccination Center closed on July 16, 2021.

 - The Morris County School of Technology is closed for in-person instruction until further notice.
 A distance learning plan has been created.
 View their COVID-19 page for more information.

-County College of Morris is preparing to return its campus to full operations on October 27.
-Classes for the Fall Semester and its mini-terms are being offered in both on-campus and online formats.
+County College of Morris has returned its campus to full operations and is now mask optional.
+Classes are being offered in both on-campus and online formats.
 For the most up-to-date information, visit the college’s COVID Information and Resource Center on the CCM website.

 Chamber of Commerce